 But there’s plenty of software and apps available if you’re looking for something with more customization and control.

-How To Livestream To Facebook On Streamyard (Desktop)
+How To Livestream To Facebook Using Pro-Level Tools

-Out of all the options out there, our favourite all-rounder for Mac and PC right now is StreamYard.
+Out of all the options, our favourite all-rounder for Mac and PC right now is StreamYard.

 StreamYard makes it super easy to go live on Facebook and all of the other major platforms as well.
 It packs a punch with some awesome features.